 797 Jewish American Literature - Prof. Michael Kramer

 A consideration of the major periods and themes of Jewish American literature, from the 17th century to the present.
 How did Jews in America imagine themselves as Jews and as Americans?
-We will look at narratives of assimilation, accommodation, and return and discuss the many ways Jewish identities (religion and ethnicity) are constructed in a broad range of texts and genres.
-Some attention will be given to theories of Jewish literature and literary history and to American and world historical contexts.
+During this course we will look at narratives of assimilation, accommodation, and return and discuss the many ways Jewish identities (religion and ethnicity) are constructed in a broad range of texts and genres.
+Some attention will be given to theories of Jewish literature ,literary history and to American and world historical contexts.
 Authors we will analyze include: Emma Lazarus, Abraham Cahan, Anzia Yezierska, Philip Roth, Bernard Malamud, Isaac Asimov, and a host of others.

 Honors Seminars

-"Honors seminar" are intended for high-achieving students who who are looking for an advanced learning environment and willing to commit to a demanding reading load.
+"Honors seminar" are intended for high-achieving students who are looking for an advanced learning environment and willing to commit to a demanding reading load.
 These courses are open to (1) MA and PhD students and (2) BA students with a grade average of 90 and up.
 Graduate students are welcome to register on their own; BA students should contact Dr. Shapira (shapira.yael@biu.ac.il).
-To see which honors seminar is offered in 2019-20, click here.
+To see which honors seminar is offered during the current academic year, click here.

 8000 Honors Seminar: Reading the Serial Victorian Novel - Dr. Carra Glatt